mcbeet/beet/README.md

 Options:
   -C, --directory DIRECTORY  The project directory.
-  --version                  Show the version and exit.
+  -v, --version              Show the version and exit.
-  --help                     Show this message and exit.
+  -h, --help                 Show this message and exit.

 Commands:
   build  Build the current project.